Shane MacGowan: Personal life

+MacGowan's mother Therese died on New Year's Day 2017 after her car collided with a wall near her home in Silvermines, County Tipperary.
 On 26 November 2018, after a decades-long relationship and subsequent 11-year engagement, MacGowan married Irish journalist Victoria Mary Clarke in Copenhagen.
 They lived in Dublin.
+His father Maurice died in 2026 after a short illness.

 MacGowan was a Roman Catholic, calling himself "a free-thinking religious fanatic" who also prayed to the Buddha.
 As an adolescent, he considered the priesthood.

 Politics

 In a 1997 interview with The Irish World, MacGowan said that he wished for "the peace process" to succeed, but believed it would "be a long, drawn-out process".
 He added that he wished for a quicker resolution that led to "the English" giving up all control of Irish lands, and that Ireland be made into a "socialist republic".

 In 2015, MacGowan stated that he had grown up in an Irish republican family and that he regretted not joining the IRA.
 In a filmed interview he said, "I was ashamed I didn't have the guts to join the IRA, and the Pogues was my way of overcoming that".
 The central figure in his 1997 song "Paddy Public Enemy No. 1" is based on ex-INLA leader Dominic McGlinchey.
 Asked his opinion of McGlinchey, MacGowan said "he was a great man".
 He also counted former Sinn Féin leader Gerry Adams as a friend, according to his most recent biography.